varmagokul6/Golf-Ball-Launcher/README.md

 <li>
   System must be able to launch the golf ball directly into the bucket
 <\li>
+<li>
   System must be able to launch the golf ball into the bucket with at least one bounce
-<li>
+<\li>
 <li>
   System must be able to measure the exit velocity of the golf ball
 <\li>